NotNierPea/RushMod-T8/README.md

 ------------------

-- Main Quest For Alpha Omega IS NOT SUPPORTED! (high likely will crash)
+- Main Quest For Alpha Omega IS NOT SUPPORTED! (high likely will crash - will fix it later!)

 ------------------